St. Petersburg Pier: Pier Park

 Its original opening was scheduled for May 30, 2020, but was postponed due to the COVID-19 pandemic in Florida.
 The pier and pier district opened on July 6.
 The renovated St. Pete Pier features a variety of restaurants.
 The new addition to the city sits on 26 acres of land.

 In popular culture

 On June 17, 1922, 18-year-old Dorothy MacLatchie was killed by a "monster fish" while floating next to the Municipal Recreation Pier in St. Petersburg, Florida.
-While some reports indicate her death was caused by a shark, newspaper accounts indicate her death was caused by a barracuda.
+While some reports indicate a shark caused her death, newspaper accounts indicate her death was caused by a barracuda.

-A significant amount of footage was filmed in and around the Pier for the second and third season of the mid-1990s television series seaQuest DSV.

-The Pier was shown prominently on the cover of local zombie anthology, Zombie St. Pete.
-This is a short story collection featuring fictional zombie attacks in the St. Petersburg city.
-The Pier also held the Zombie St. Pete book release party on February 27, 2010.
+Numerous scenes from the second and third season of the mid-1990s television series seaQuest DSV featured the Pier.
+The Pier was featured prominently on the cover of local zombie anthology, Zombie St. Pete, a zombie-themed short story collection.